opendilab/DI-orchestrator/docs/architecture.md

 }
 ```

-When `job.spec.preemptible==false`, Allocator will not schedule the job, but will only allocate a fixed number of workers to the job according to `job.spec.minReplicas`, and the allocation result will be written to `job.status .replicas`.
+When `job.spec.preemptible==false`, Allocator will not schedule the job, but will only allocate a fixed number of workers to the job according to `job.spec.tasks[].replicas`, and the allocation result will be written to `job.status .replicas`.
 However, you can change the number of workers for the job by modifying `job.status.replicas`.

 > Note: You cannot directly modify `job.status.replicas` through `kubectl apply` or `kubectl edit` commands, because `job.status` is defined as a SubResource. `job.status` is ignored for all PUT and POST requests of DIJob.
 See [Kubernetes API Conversion](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).
 You can execute `go run ./hack/update_replicas.go --ns [your-job-namespace] --n [your-job-name] --r [expected-replicas]` to modify replicas.